Dre Campbell Farm

 Gently wash the sprigs under running water to remove any dirt or debris.
 Pat them dry with a tea towel.

-Fresh thyme sprigs can be used immediately, but they can also be preserved by air drying and freezing.
+Fresh thyme sprigs can be used immediately but can also be preserved by air-drying and freezing.

 How to Store

 Check your thyme daily.
-When the leaves are dry and crumble easily between your fingers, the thyme is fully dried.
+The thyme is thoroughly dried when the leaves are dry and crumble easily between your fingers.

 Remove the leaves from the stems and store them in an airtight container away from heat and light.
-Dried thyme will last up to 3 years if stored correctly.
+If stored correctly, dried thyme can last up to three years.

 Of course, you can also use a dehydrator to dry your thyme.